ChengYuan-CY/Alexa-Control-Bluetooth-Mesh-Devices/Alexa-voice-controlled-Bluetooth-mesh-network.md

 ## Technical details:
 In this section, the technical details below will be introduced.
 * Alexa Smart Home Skill
+* Lambda function
 * ESP32 freeRTOS application
 * Bluetooth Mesh provisioner

 sample codes, including lambda function, Alexa smart home skill, ESP32 freeRTOS application, and the codes of the Bluetooth Mesh provisioner (based on EFR32BG13) will also be explained.

-However, because of the limited length of this article, if the reader wants to replicate this project, please read the section of [Replication the project](#replication-the-project) for the step by step guidance, and access the GitHub page: https://github.com/sheldon123z and find the mentioned packages accordingly.
+However, because of the limited length of this article, if the reader wants to replicate this project, please read the section of [Replication the project](#replication-the-project) for the step by step guidance, and access the GitHub page: [Alexa Control Bluetooth Mesh Devices](https://github.com/ChengYuan-CY/Alexa-Control-Bluetooth-Mesh-Devices) and find the mentioned packages accordingly.

 ### Alexa Smart Home Skill
 Alexa smart home skill interface is designed for controlling smart home devices using Amazon Echo series smart speaker by Amazon.
 In this project, an Echo plus 2 was utilized to receive the voice command and transmit the voice command to the Alexa server.